-Aniseed myrtle trees are found in the sub-tropical rainforests of the Bellinger and Nambucca valleys in northern New South Wales, where they can grow up to 45 metres high.
+Aniseed Myrtle (also known as Ringwood) trees are found in the sub-tropical rainforests of the Bellinger and Nambucca valleys in northern New South Wales, where they can grow up to 45 metres high.

 Aniseed Myrtle was traditionally used to treat hiccuping, weight loss, lactation, menstrual pain and stomach complaints and is a great digestive aid.

 Download The Australian Superfood Co provenance map here.

 Sweet liquorice, aniseed; fresh menthol, eucalyptus

 Slightly sweet liquorice profile on the front palate, which builds and lingers on the back palate to a refreshing, earthy menthol profile similar to star anise.

 Aniseed myrtle has a strong, aromatic and slightly sweet liquorice (aniseed) flavour, making it perfect for hot and cold beverages like tea.
 Lifts the profile of alcoholic beverages such as gin, vodka, white rum, Cointreau and tequila.
 Adds a refreshing aniseed flavour to soda, tonic, mineral waters and lemonade.